Franz Josef Glacier: Tourism

 With Captain Mercer, I flew over the glacier and looked out toward the snow fields and bold Alps, and I also went with him on the initial air-mail route in New Zealand.

-Today the Franz Josef glacier area is the third-most-visited tourist spot in New Zealand, and one of the main tourist attractions on the West Coast.
-It had around 250,000 visitors a year in 2008, increasing to 700,000 a year (500,000 overnight) in 2017.
+The Franz Josef glacier area is the third-most-visited tourist spot in New Zealand, and one of the main tourist attractions on the West Coast.
+It had around 250,000 visitors in 2008, increasing to 700,000 (500,000 overnight) in 2017.
 It used to be possible to walk up to the glacier, but in March 2012 the terminal face of the glacier collapsed and it is now too dangerous to approach; signs warn against crossing the safety barriers at the lookout.
-As of 2023, the valley walk ends at a lookout about 3000 m from the main terminal face of the glacier.
-Visiting the glacier now requires a helicopter flight past the unstable terminal face.
-Glacier walks also require some specialised equipment, namely ice axes and crampons that latch onto a sturdy boot.
-These are usually provided by tour companies.
+As of 2023, the valley walk ended at a lookout about 3000 m from the main terminal face of the glacier.
+Visiting the glacier required a helicopter flight past the unstable terminal face.
+Glacier walks also required some specialised equipment, namely ice axes and crampons that latch onto a sturdy boot.
+These were usually provided by tour companies.